tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 He wasn't laughing.

-Blane walked off toward the doors to the 'second shop'.
+Blane walked off toward the 'second shop'.

 Jesminder gave me an eerie knowing grin, her eyes squinting at me.

 "Done for the day?" she said.
 I hadn't noticed the time but she was right.
 It was time to go.
 I couldn't say a word, I just mumbled something and walked as fast as I could to my car.
 I don't even think I signed out.

-When I just about to leave I saw an armoured truck pull up to one of the bay doors.
+Right when I was about to leave I saw an armoured truck pull up to one of the bays.
 It was painted black.
 They must have been the courier for the shipment...
 An armoured truck and armed guards?

 Something about this doesn't sit right at all, and why would Blane lie about the vials?
 It's like they know.
 Maybe they all know?
 Jesminder and Thang-Hui definitely.